Rockies acquire Nolan Jones from Cleveland Guardians

 He spent the majority of the 2022 season with Triple-A Columbus Clippers where he batted .276/.368./463 with nine home runs and 43 RBI in 55 games.
 Jones has primarily played third base in the minors, but played exclusively in right field with the Guardians this season.
 The 24-year-old was most recently ranked seventh on Cleveland’s Top 30 prospect list according to MLB.com.
 You can check out more stats and videos about Nolan Jones here.

+Since he signed in 2018, Brito was eligible for the Rule-5 draft and has subsequently been added to Cleveland’s 40-man roster.
+MLB.com most recently ranked Brito 30th in the Rockies Top 30 list.

-After adding five players to the 40-man roster ahead of Tuesday’s roster protection deadline and with the addition of Jones, the Rockies have 39 players on the 40-man roster.
+After adding five players to the 40-man roster ahead of Tuesday’s roster protection deadline (more on that tomorrow) and with the addition of Jones, the Rockies have 39 players on the 40-man roster.
 The non-tender deadline is set for Friday.

 ★ ★ ★